FAQs about Mathematics/English Language for Academic Studies (Math/ELAS)

 If you meet all of the above conditions, you will be admitted into a regular honours program in the Faculty of Mathematics (includes Cheriton School of Computer Science), at the University of Waterloo.

-You are expected to begin your degree studies in the term following completion of your Math/ELAS term.
+You are expected to begin your degree studies in the term immediately following completion of your Math/ELAS term.

 When is Math/ELAS offered?